msw-kialo/renovate-flapping-grouped-terraform-updates/README.md

 ```

-As seen in the log, the regex manager correctly determines the branch is out-to-date, but the Terraform artifacts are updated and only these change are committed and pushed afterwards.
+As seen in the log, the regex manager correctly determines the branch is out-to-date, but the Terraform artifacts are updated and only these changes are committed and pushed afterwards.

 Note the difference between `2 file(s) to commit` and the wrong commit that only includes the one artifact file.